Information Systems

 Northwestern University's MS in Information Systems (MSIS) program prepares graduates to advance their careers in IT management or to move into an IT career and progress to management level.
 Distinct from traditional computer science programs, the MSIS curriculum puts emphasis on the development and management of software projects existing in the workplace.
 It is designed for professionals who seek a hands-on, laboratory-based experience that will broaden and deepen their knowledge of new and emerging IT.

 The MSIS degree requires 11 graduate units of credit.
-In addition to the general Information Systems track, there are seven specializations to focus on your area of interest and build the skills you need to advance your career: Artificial Intelligence, Data Science, Database and Internet Technologies, Health Informatics, Information Systems Management, Information Systems Security, and Project Management.
+In addition to the general Information Systems track, there are seven specializations to focus on your area of interest and build the skills you need to advance your career: Artificial Intelligence, Data Science, Database and Internet Technologies, Digital Transformation, Health Informatics, Information Systems Management, Information Systems Security, and Project Management.

 To apply to the master’s degree program, the following two undergraduate courses should be completed during the undergraduate program with a grade of B or higher: